-Children don't come with a manual and there is a great deal of information from the “self-help" world that is overwhelming and often contradictory.
-Dr. Hoekstra believes that our cultures focus on "discipline, rewards and punishment, and appropriate behaviors" misses the central principal that it is the SECURITY of the RELATIONSHIP with caretakers that is most influential in development, growth, and eventually, healthy functioning as adults.
+Children don't come with a manual and the “self-help” literature and online resources are often overwhelming and contradictory.
+Dr. Hoekstra believes that our culture focuses on discipline, rewards and punishment and appropriate behavior.
+This focus misses the central principle that the security of the relationship between child and caretaker is most influential in the development, growth, and eventually healthy functioning as adults.
 In order to thrive and flourish in our lives, we humans need to know we are loved and lovable--and to this end, Dr. Hoekstra works with parents to enhance their relationships with their children.
-Dr. Hoekstra is a Registered Circle of Security (R) Parenting (™) Facilitator.
+Dr. Hoekstra is a Registered Circle of Security ® Parenting (™) Facilitator.
 This program is designed to provide early intervention to parents to enhance their child's security in the world.
-This model is applicable to parents of children of all ages.

 Most people experience some trauma in their life time.
 Trauma can be defined as an overwhelming experience where a person perceives their life to be in danger.
-This can include accidents, natural disasters like hurricanes or floods, or experiences of one time or going assaults.
-It is striking how often the prevalence of traumatic experiences and interpersonal violence are denied, minimized or distorted in the US (and around the world for that matter).
+This can include accidents, war, natural disasters like hurricanes or floods, or experiences of assault.

 Neuroscience has made great strides in the last few years in understanding how the human brain processes traumatic experience differently than non-traumatic experience.
-When life threat is involved, certain structures in the brain responsible for encoding the experience in memory, organizing memory, and planning and reflecting on experience “turn off” and the memory is largely encoded as a sensory experience or flashes of visual memory.
-These highly charged memories can be “triggered” —including the terror or shut down that occurred as a result — by experiences in the present that are somehow similar to the original trauma.
-While far more complex than can be detailed here, the take home message is that individuals with a history of trauma can be triggered into “re-experiencing the trauma” in a way where it feels as though it is happening how.
-For this reason, it is ESSENTIAL that individuals with a history of trauma who want to work in therapy to resolve symptoms of trauma meet with therapists trained in trauma treatment.
-VERY OFTEN, talking about the trauma makes one feel worse and can be “re-traumatizing”.
+When perceived life threat is involved, certain structures in the brain responsible for encoding the experience, in memory, organizing memory, and planning and reflecting on experience “turn off.”
+Memory is largely encoded as a sensory experience or flashes of visual memory.
+These highly charged memories can be “triggered” — by experiences in the present that are somehow similar to the original trauma.
+Individuals with a history of trauma can be triggered into “re-experiencing the trauma” in a way where it feels as though it is happening how.
+For this reason, it is ESSENTIAL that individuals with a history of trauma work with therapists specifically trained in trauma treatment.
+Very often, talking about trauma makes one feel worse and can be “re-traumatizing.”

-Therapy for trauma involves working with resources for calming and soothing a person, so that the memory can be processed with the person “present”.
+Therapy for trauma involves working with the resources for calming and soothing a person so that the client can feel more present.
 Some of these resources are already available to the person and some are taught.
 Treatment needs to proceed planfully, with stabilization in life occurring before a person work on healing from the trauma.
-For every patient (but especially those involved in witnessing or experiencing domestic violence) both safety and stabilization are the essential, primary goals of therapy.
-No healing can take place unless one feels safe.

 The experience of trauma survivors needs to be understood as the body and brain’s response to overwhelming experience —especially because shame and self-blame are so often felt by survivors.
 This shame and self-criticism are compounded by our society’s propensity to deny, hide, and turn away from the reality that these experiences occur far too often.
 Trauma survivors need to know—you are not alone.

-Dr. Hoekstra is supportive of including spiritual exploration in psychotherapy for clients who are interested in exploring this level of experience.
-She does not impose a particular tradition or school of thought, but seeks to help interested clients explore their own questions and concerns regarding spiritual beliefs and practices.
+Dr. Hoekstra supports the inclusion of spiritual exploration in psychotherapy (for clients who are interested).
+She does not impose a particular tradition or school of thought, but seeks to help interested clients explore their own questions and concerns regarding spirituality.
 Spiritual exploration is only included in psychotherapy at the specific request of the client.